econreadinggroup/econreadinggroup.github.io/about.md

 ## About

 This is a _Behavioral Economics Reading Group_ course.
 This course is offered by the [Department of Economics](https://eusp.org/en/econ) at the [European University at Saint Petersburg](https://eusp.org/en).
 The course is designed to introduce graduate students to classical and recent literature on various topics predominantly in the domain of behavioral economics and political economy.

-## Lecture
+## Lectures & Tutotials

 The course is designed to function as a discussion group; therefore, no explicit lectures are scheduled, except for the first one—an introduction to the field, which will be delivered during the initial meeting.
+Overall, there will be one introductory lecture and eight discussion meetings.
+At the beginning of the course, participants will vote to choose eight topics out of the following 16.

 ## Prerequisites